Colombo - Anuradhapura - Dambulla - Sigriya - Minneriya - Polonnaruwa - Kandy - Pinnawala - Negombo - Colombo

 pilgrimage sites of Buduruwagala, Maligawila and Kataragama.

-Experience the beautiful landscapes, waterfalls, wildlife along with ancient cities and temples of Sri Lanka.
-See the Rock Fortress of Sigiriya, enjoy the beautiful Landscape of Horton Plains, train ride to Nanu Oya, experience a safari adventure in Minneriya National Park and white water rafting session in Kitulgala.
+Experience the beautiful landscapes, beaches, waterfalls, wildlife along with ancient cities and temples of Sri Lanka.
+See the Rock Fortress of Sigiriya, enjoy the beautiful Landscape of Horton Plains, experience a safari adventure in Yala National National Park and soak in the sand of Bentota beach.

 The relaxing Buddhist Pilgrims tour shows you the sacred places around Sri Lanka as well as the beautiful landscapes of the island.
 Practice meditation at various sacred places, listen Buddhist Sermon, Offer flowers, partake in arms giving ceremony and much more.